lipinght/PBICookbook/DeploymentPatterns/DeploymentPatterns.md

 *	Users use Power BI Desktop to author queries, datasets and reports
 *	The .pbix file is recommended to be sored in a common location such as OneDrive
 *	All content creators and consumers require a Pro license unless the workspace has Premium capacity (in which case users with a Power BI Free license may view content which resides in Premium)
-*	For a small team collaboration, team can use the workspace fro both authoring and collaboration as well as distribution and delivery of content
+*	For a small team collaboration, team can use the workspace for both authoring and collaboration as well as distribution and delivery of content
 *	Apps can be optionally used to deliver read-only content to users, unless small teams do not desire the additional management overhead for apps
 *	Users can use features such as reschedule data refresh, use email subscriptions, dashboards and data alerts and are recommended to use features such as live connections and analyse in Excel
 *	On-Premises Data Gateway in Standard Mode supports data refresh, live connection or direct query